-Lesson #15: Make sure your ads are on-point to their interests.
-I’m sure Digital Marketer tracked the kind pages I’d visited on their site and showed me relevant ads.
+Lesson #15: Make sure your ads are relevant to their interests.
+I’m sure Digital Marketer tracked the pages I visited on their site to show me the most relevant ads.

-Lesson #16: If you use YouTube for your retargeting, you just might be the guest of honor at a very cool karaoke party.
+Lesson #16: If your retargeting campaigns include platforms like YouTube, you just might be the guest of honor at a very cool karaoke party.
 (It worked for Ryan Deiss, anyway.)

-By taking this into consideration, Lumension was able to create a comprehensive retargeting campaign that focused their ads on co-workers of their first marketing touch point.
+With this in mind, Lumension created a comprehensive retargeting campaign that drove ads to co-workers of their first marketing touchpoint.

 This way, if somebody downloaded an eBook from the Lumension site, and another member of their company was also researching the Lumension brand, the second employee started to see ads like the one below.

-They didn’t stop there.
+And they didn’t stop there.
 Lumension also stuck with the classic retargeting ads to follow up on users who had landed on their trial page without converting.
-Users in this segment were shown ads like the one below as opposed to the one above.

 Lesson #17: Retargeting doesn’t have to be isolated to users who visited your site and failed to convert.
 If you’re creative enough with your retargeting campaigns, you can leverage them to expand on new demand generation and lead generation strategies that empower your brand and improve your marketing ROI as a whole.